ivangeevo/tough_environment/## CHANGELOG.md

 + Rounded the damage of all chisel items to be 1
 + Block Tag changes; added new mod tag "SIMPLE_DIRT_BLOCKS"
 + Removed the Andesite, Granite & Diorite stairs blocks added by the mod as they were redundant.
++ Removed the collision of raw ore placed items, so entities like players and mobs won't collide with them.
 + Updated the mod to require Fabric API 0.110.0 & Fabric Loader 0.16.9